hala-otb/Future-Seekers---Business-Analytics-Nanodegree-Program/README.md

 ### Project Introduction
 This project is aimed at analysis using data visualization in Tableau and ind three insights in the visualizations.
 For each insight, provide a static image that shares what you found.
 Write a short report explaining each observation and how you found the information to reach your conclusion from the dashboard.
 Altogether (including images), your report should be 1-2 pages.

+## Project 2 : Analyze NYSE Data

+### Project Introduction
+In this project i analyzed real life data from the New York Stock Exchange.
+I made a subset of a large dataset provided by Kaggle that contains historical financial data from S&P 500 companies.
+I have created a smaller subset of the data that i will be using for the project.

+### What skills I used?
+-interpret the measures of central tendency and spread (mean, median, standard deviation, range) -use a combination of Excel functions (e.g., IF statements, INDEX and MATCH, calculating descriptive statistics with the IF statement, drop downs, data validation, VLOOKUP).
+-analyze and forecast financial business metrics using Excel .
+-create visualizations of a business metric and use Excel to create a financial forecast model.